Based on Your Reading:

 If there is cancer in the lower chest, the surgeon may perform a second incision to reach that area of the chest cavity.
 In some cases, surgeons remove the sixth rib to access the entire chest cavity.

-The surgeon then removes the parietal pleura, which is the outside layer of the pleural lining.
+The surgeon then removes the parietal pleura, the outside layer of the pleural lining.
 The surgeon will also remove other cancerous tissues, including any present on the chest wall lining, heart sac or diaphragm.

 Get a Mesothelioma Treatment Guide